SUSE-Cloud/automation/docs/ardana/testing.md

 custom automation repo fork/branch

-## Deploying and testing Ardana manually
+## Deploying and testing a SUSE OpenStack Cloud from your host

-The ansible playbooks used by the Jenkins job can alternatively be executed manually from any host, without involving Jenkins at all, to deploy and test either a virtual Ardana environment hosted in the engineering cloud, or an Ardana QA bare-metal environment.
+The ansible playbooks used by the Jenkins job can alternatively be executed manually from any host, without involving Jenkins at all, to deploy and test either a virtual Ardana or Crowbar environment hosted in the engineering cloud or SUSE cloud, or an Ardana QA bare-metal environment.

 ### Prerequisites

-To be able to deploy an Ardana environment using the Ardana automation ansible playbooks, the following are needed:
+To be able to deploy a Cloud environment using the toolchain on your host, the following are needed:

-* an [engineering cloud](https://engcloud.prv.suse.net) account (for virtual Ardana environments)
+* for virtual Cloud deployments, an account for either the [engineering cloud](https://engcloud.prv.suse.net) or [SUSE cloud](https://engcloud.prv.suse.net) with access to the one of the OpenStack projects that are already maintained by the CI automated Jenkins jobs that regularly update SLES images in the ECP and SUSE clouds (currently, only `cloud` and `support`)
-* your public ssh key added to [the list of keys](https://github.com/SUSE-Cloud/automation/blob/master/scripts/jenkins/ardana/ansible/group_vars/all/ssh_pub_keys.yml)(via normal github pull requests)
+* your public ssh key added to [the list of keys](https://github.com/SUSE-Cloud/automation/blob/master/scripts/jenkins/ardana/ansible/group_vars/all/ssh_pub_keys.yml)
-* a host with access to the [engineering cloud](https://engcloud.prv.suse.net) (for virtual Ardana environments)
-* a host with access to the QA hardware clusters (for QA bare-metal Ardana environments)
+  (via normal github pull requests)

 ### Test environment setup

-Setting up a local Ardana test environment:
+Setting up a local Cloud test environment:

 * clone the [automation repository](https://github.com/SUSE-Cloud/automation) locally
 * for building test packages from gerrit changes, the osc utility needs to be correctly installed and configured on